THE PIGMENTATION PROTOCOL – Results that matter!

 Pigment in the most superficial layer (epidermis) is the easiest to treat because as the skin renews itself, the pigment will slough/shed.
 But when the pigment drops deeper down into the dermis, the renewal process is much slower and treatment creams or peels may not always reach it.
 The hardest of all is when there is also an increase in the number of pigment cells and the pigment is deep.
 You would need a thorough skin analysis by your skincare specialist/Doctor to ensure the right treatment plan and products are provided for more effective results.

 Possible causes of brown spots, melisma and other pigmentation problems (triggers of pigment):

 This one skin issue accounts for a vast number of patients walking through our doors at Lightsculpt that are desperate to get their skin to look even and flawless.
-At Lightsculpt we just about mastered treatment of this condition and have developed a comprehensive strategy to fight the effects of pigmentation – THE PIGMENTATION PROTOCOL.
+At Lightsculpt we offer a possible treatment of this condition and have developed a comprehensive strategy to help fight the effects of pigmentation – THE PIGMENTATION PROTOCOL.